Al-Miftah/miftah-backend/README.md

 - [ ] CRUD Speech
 - [ ] CRUD Languages
 - [ ] Upload audio file with different encodings to a speech
-- [ ] A User can ask a Speaker Questions
+- [ ] A User can ask Questions
-- [ ] A Speaker can respond to Questions
+- [ ] Any Speaker can respond to a Question
 - [ ] A User can favorite a Speech
 - [ ] A User can follow a Topic/Series
 - [ ] A User get notified when there's a new Speech in a Topic he is following